 This paper proposes a novel approach to understand the effect of mobility on protocol performance.
 It uses statistical analysis (of simulation data) to obtain detailed statistics of link and path duration including their Probability Density Functions (PDFs).
-Further, through simple analytical models, using the case study of DSR, it shows a strong correlation between the reciprocal of average path duration and the throughput and overhead of reactive protocols.
+Through simple analytical models, using the case study of DSR, it shows a strong correlation between the reciprocal of average path duration and the throughput and overhead of reactive protocols.
+Further, the approach uses a case study of DSR to demonstrate how the path duration PDF can be used to analytically determine the non-propagating cache hit ratio in the freeway mobility model.

 Recently, there has been a greater focus on a systematic study of the effect of mobility on the performance of routing protocols.
 [17] proposed the IMPORTANT framework to systematically analyze the effect of mobility on routing protocols.
 In this framework, the authors proposed to evaluate the MANET routing protocols using a "test-suite" of mobility models that span several mobility characteristics like spatial dependence, geographic restrictions, etc. These models included the Random Waypoint (RW), Reference Point Group Mobility (RPGM), Freeway (FW) and Manhattan (MH).
 They found that mobility significantly impacts the performance of the protocols, which is in agreement with several other studies.
-Moreover, they also proposed a reason for Why mobility impacts performance: Mobility impacts the connectivity graph (average link duration in particular) which in turn impacts the protocol performance.
+Moreover, they also proposed a reason for Why mobility impacts the protocol performance.

-To explain How mobility impacts the performance, [18] introduced BRICS methodology.
+To explain How mobility impacts the performance, [18] introduced the BRICS methodology.
 It proposed that a protocol could be considered to be made up of parameterized "building blocks" or basic mechanisms.
 The effect of mobility on the entire protocol can be explained in terms of its effect on these "building blocks".
 Some of the "building blocks" proposed by BRICS for reactive protocols were flooding, caching, error detection, error notification and error recovery.
 Both DSR and AODV use these "building blocks" in their operation.
-However, they still behave dif-
+However, they still behave differently for a given mobility model.
+BRICS suggested that a possible reason for this difference might be the different parameter settings for the "building blocks" in AODV and DSR.
+This leads to different impacts of mobility on these mechanisms.
+A brief overview of the work done in [17] and [18] is given in the section III.